How to Optimize MySQL Tables

 Why Should You Optimize MySQL Tables?

-1. The database table takes up more space than it needs.
+• The database table takes up more space on disk than it requires.

 When Should You Optimize MySQL Tables?